 In the midst of treatment, Maddie was visited by a social worker who first spoke to her and her family about Make-A-Wish Georgia.
 The timing of the referral couldn’t have been more perfect.
 After the trauma of brain surgery and the long weeks apart from family and friends while undergoing treatment, Maddie was sorely in need of something positive and exciting to renew her spirit.
 From Maddie’s perspective, cancer was finally becoming the catalyst for some good in her life.

 It didn’t take Maddie long to decide on a heartfelt wish.
-Long enamored of fashion and always eager to travel, Maddie wished to go to Paris—“a place that sparks wonder and imagination.”
+Long enamored with fashion and always eager to travel, Maddie wished to go to Paris—“a place that sparks wonder and imagination.”
 A place she felt would begin to heal her and her family.

 Maddie's wish day came, and she, her mom and dad, and “BFF” (who had been by her side during her last week of treatment) headed to Paris, France, for a once-in-a-lifetime European excursion.
 A three-day pass to ride the Hop On-Hop Off bus afforded the opportunity to see and visit some of the historic city’s most famous landmarks, including the Eiffel Tower, the Musée d’Orsay, Notre Dame, the Louvre and the Champs-Élysées.
 While in Paris, Maddie celebrated her 18th birthday with a shopping excursion and a half-day tour of Versailles, that included a glamorous fashion photo shoot.